 curl -fsSL "https://raw.githubusercontent.com/configcat/cli/main/scripts/install.sh" | bash -s -- -a=arm

-You can download the binaries directly from GitHub Releases.
+You can download the executables directly from GitHub Releases for your desired platform.

 After a successful installation, the CLI must be configured with your ConfigCat Management API credentials.